herudi/nanojsx-hooks/README.md

 simple-hook for [nanojsx](https://nanojsx.io)

-> Don't use it.
-This hook is experimental.
+> This hook is experimental.

 ### Hooks